Clemson OT Blake Miller Scouting Report

 Pro Comparison

 Though the former Thunderbird played a much different level of competition in college, Braxton Jones reminds me a lot of Blake Miller.
-A 6’5 310 high-end athlete with elite positional length, Jones has great athletic tools that let him get depth easily as a pass protector and block on the move in the run game.
-Like Miller, Jones is a poor strength athlete who struggles to anchor against power-based pass rush plans but uses his active hands, footwork, and leverage to lose gracefully when getting rushed with power.
-Jones is somewhat of an infamous among Chicago fans due to his notable lowlights, but his combination of athleticism, technique, and length is a big reason why Jones has been a solid starter during his tenure with the Chicago Bears.
+A 6’5 310 high-end athlete with elite length, Jones has great athletic tools that let him get depth easily in pass pro and block on the move in the run game.
+Like Miller, Jones is a poor strength athlete who struggles to anchor against power but uses his active hands, footwork, and leverage to lose gracefully.
+While he is infamous among Chicago fans due to his notable lowlights, Jones has been a starting OT (when healthy) who can be a realistic player outcome for Blake Miller.

 Date Published: 9/16/2025